EGR-314-Team-201/EGR-314-Team-201/index.md

 ## User Needs

-For our user needs , we compiled a list of similar products to the one we wanted to create and went through various positive and negative reviews.
+For our user needs, we compiled a list of similar products to the one we wanted to create and went through various positive and negative reviews.
 We then examined each review what needs the customer was praised or  wanting from the product.
 More details for our process is in the following link.

 [VOC Benchmarking](/VOC.md)